suyinwb/Advent_Of_Code_2023/README.md

 Day 5: If You Give A Seed A Fertilizer - Part 2 is off...

 Day 6: Wait For It
+quadratic equation, no you don't need to go nuts over it, see the pattern and code for the pattern.
+Woah!
+Repeatable in Part 2!

 Day 7: Camel Cards